Steps to Becoming an Addiction Counselor in Arizona

 As the candidate earns supervision hours, the supervising counselor will need to have a license issued by the Arizona Board of Behavioral Health Examiners.
 (2)

-Testing Process for Arizona
+Addiction Counselor Testing & Examination Process in Arizona

 When you’re ready to get your credentials, you first stop should be the Arizona Board of Behavioral Health Examiners.
 (3) The organization is responsible for issuing the exams.
 These guys will review your supervised hours, issue the ICRC exam and the NAADAC Level II or higher examination and review other requirements.

-participate in at least 30 hours of continuing education on an annual basis.
+Participate in at least 30 hours of continuing education on an annual basis.
 Continuing education may come in the form of seminars, college courses, or online courses.

 The AZ State Board of Behavioral Health awards 15 hours of continuing education for each 1 credit hour course completed at an accredited college or university.
 Or, you can look toward classes provided through the